 Table of Contents

-Then there’s your fight.
+Then there's your fight.
 This is the civil case—your one and only path to financial justice.
-This isn’t about a simple mistake.
-It’s about holding someone accountable for a willful, reckless choice that injured you, upended your family, and buried you in bills.
-A hit by drunk driver settlement Colorado case is where you get the resources to rebuild.
-It’s how you make them pay.
+This isn't about a simple mistake.
+It's about holding someone accountable for a willful, reckless choice that injured you, upended your family, and buried you in bills.
+A hit by drunk driver settlement in Colorado is where the resources to rebuild come from.
+It's how accountability gets enforced.
+Under Colorado law (C.R.S. § 13-80-101), there's a three-year statute of limitations to file a personal injury claim, so timing matters.
+Colorado follows modified comparative negligence rules (C.R.S. § 13-21-111), meaning a defendant can be held liable as long as they're not more than 50% at fault.
+Non-economic damages—pain, suffering, emotional distress—are capped at $1,500,000 as of 2025.
+The civil case is where damages get calculated, where evidence gets presented, and where negligent parties face real financial consequences for the harm they've caused.

 The Foundation of Your Recovery: Compensatory Damages